Cancer incidence and mortality in adults with learning disabilities

 Our findings

-Study findings will contribute towards policy guidance to improve NHS practice around management of adults with intellectual disabilities in health care settings, as well as advising NHS information campaigns around cancer screening programs specifically for those with learning disabilities.
+The findings, published in the BMJ Open, will contribute towards policy guidance to improve NHS practice around management of adults with intellectual disabilities in health care settings, as well as advising NHS information campaigns around cancer screening programs specifically for people with learning disabilities.